gilbarbara/hooks/docs/useMeasure.md

 # useMeasure

-Get element dimensions using the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) API.
+A hook for measuring element dimensions using the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) API.
+Automatically updates measurements whenever the element's size changes.

+> The absoluteHeight and absoluteWidth properties include padding and border, while height and width do not.

 ## Usage